Indonesia

 In recent years, monetary policy has been particularly cautious – average annual broad money growth has been at its lowest in Indonesia’s economic history, despite recovery from its trough of 4.76% in 2002.
 This newfound stability may be due to several reasons – in particular, at the end of 1999, the Indonesian Central Bank became an authority independent of the Government, its primary mission being to maintain rupiah stability through ‘inflation targeting’, and to maintain exchange rate stability through currency reserve management.
 Since 2001, the inflation target, established for three year periods, has been determined by the Government.

-We would like to acknowledge Rizky Wibisono for his contribution to the segment Money Map for Indonesia
+We would like to thank Rizky Wibisono for his contribution to the above commentary and Money Map for Indonesia